Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our daughters to do the same!

-Kids making their own money is great for independence and teaching them that hard work earns money.
+Kids making their own money is great for independence, and it teaches them that hard work earns money.

-Your child can make a lot of money from the ideas within the article, but it will, of course, depend on how much time your child is able to put into it – and effort.
+Your child can make extra cash from the ideas within the article, but it will, of course, depend on how much time your child is able to put into it – and effort.

 It’s like with most things – you need to put in the work to get the rewards.
 Which is a great thing for them to learn, too.
 This could even become a side hustle!